attack-monkey/zero_seed/readme.md

 This is all moved to a `dist` folder, ready for distribution.

+Using `npm start` will perform this build in the background and run it on a local server.
+The project will display in a browser on `localhost:8080`.
+Any saves will automatically refresh the browser. `npm run-script build` will perform the build the project and create the dist folder with bundled project inside.

 ### Generating components

 There is a snippets folder that contains a my-feature folder.
 This folder is a component template.
 Copy and paste the folder where ever you need a new component.
 Then replace `my-feature` with the name of your component.
 Do this for the component folder name, .component.js name, .template.html name, and the reference to the template within .component.js file.